 A student's financial aid may be applied toward program costs.
 In addition, significant scholarship monies are possible through The Washington Center and the Massachusetts Department of Higher Education for students with a minimum GPA of 3.0 and who are residents of Massachusetts.
 Tuition and fees are also waived for the semester for students who meet both the residency and GPA criteria.
 It should be noted that scholarship/financial aid monies are awarded based on the most recent policies put forth by OSFA and the Massachusetts Department of Higher Education and are subject to change.

 Each semester The Washington Center Regional Recruiter visits the campus to speak with students about the internship program.
 These visits are coordinated through Career Services.
-Interested students should contact the Career Services Office, located in the Student Center, third floor.
+Interested students should contact the Career Services Office.